Elsys-Design/CNES_SPACE-FIBRE-LIGHT/README.md

 This IP has been designed to be as technologically independent as possible.

 That's why it contains only two dependent technology IPs:
-- HSSL IP from Xilinx
+- HSSL IP from Xilinx-AMD
 - BufGT for the clock outgoing from this HSSL IP

-This IP was developed on a Xilinx VEK 280 with vivado 2024.1
+This IP was developed on a Xilinx-AMD Versal VEK280 Evaluation Platform with FMC Connector (Versal AI Edge xcve2802-vsvh1760-2MP-e-S) with vivado 2024.1

 The figure shows the block diagram of the SpaceFibre Light IP.